Clintdevweb/projects2_udacity/REQUIREMENT.md

 ## Data Shapes
 #### Product
--  id
+-  id -- serial
-- name
+- name -- varchar
-- price
+- price -- number
 - [OPTIONAL] category

 #### User
-- id
+- id -- serial
-- firstName
+- firstName -- varchar
-- lastName
+- lastName -- varchar
-- password
+- password -- varchar

+#### Orders-Product
+- id  -- serial
+- id of each product in the order -- base on type id in table order
+- quantity of each product in the order
+- user_id -- id of user type base on type id in table user
+- status of order (active or complete) -- varchar

 #### Orders
-- id
-- id of each product in the order
-- quantity of each product in the order
-- user_idp
-- status of order (active or complete)
+-id -- serial
+-user_id -- id of user type base on type id in table user